jnes92/coursera-machine-learning/02-fastai-deeplearning-part1/2019-fast-ai.md

 [x] Create a model that can correctly classify images.
 Use lesson2-download.ipynb as a means of guidance.
 Remember, the more you practice the better you will get!

-[x] checkout cnn link http://cs231n.github.io/convolutional-networks/ [ ] spunk and tensorflow for security blogpost
+[x] checkout cnn link http://cs231n.github.io/convolutional-networks/ [x] splunk and tensorflow for security blogpost
 [ ] checkout the forum and get involved?
 [ ] Do export/ hosting tutorial for cat breeds
 [ ] Do export/ host with own dataset